iholloma/crdh/_essays/v01-09-revealing-political-bias.md

 marginally more likely to make greater use of dark shading when depicting southerners than he was in the corpus as a whole (figure 6).

-{% figure caption: "Scatter graph of median brightness of civil rights cartoons depicting southerners, 1946--1970.
+{% figure caption: "Figure 6.
+Scatter graph of median brightness of civil rights cartoons depicting southerners, 1946--1970.
 Red dots indicate civil rights-related cartoons that depict southerners, grey dots are all other cartoons in the corpus.
 The figure only depicts cartoons up until 1970 because after that year Block only drew three more cartoons that fall into this category---one in 1975 and two in 1976.
 The graph maps the average grayscale value for the pixels in each cartoon and are on a scale of 0--255.
 For example, if a cartoon is pure black, its median brightness will be 0; if a cartoon is pure white, its median brightness will be 255. *Source:* Simon Appleford, *Herblock Cartoon Database, 1946--1976.* Data available at <https://github.com/apl4d/crdh>." %}
 ![Scatter graph showing the median brightness of civil rights cartoons depicting southerners from nineteen fourty-six to nineteen-seventy.](/assets/img/v01/appleford/figure6.png)
 {% endfigure %}